Happy-Go-Lucky (2008 film): Release

-The film premiered at the Berlin International Film Festival and was shown at the Dublin Film Festival before going into theatrical release in the UK on 18 April 2008.
+Happy-Go-Lucky premiered at the 58th Berlin International Film Festival and was shown at the Dublin Film Festival before going into theatrical release in the United Kingdom on 18 April 2008.
 It later was featured at the Telluride Film Festival, the Toronto International Film Festival, the Rio de Janeiro International Film Festival, the New York Film Festival, the Athens Film Festival, the Mill Valley Film Festival, the Morelia Film Festival, the Chicago International Film Festival, the Warsaw International FilmFest, and the Tokyo International Film Festival.

 Reception

 Critical response

-On the review aggregator website Rotten Tomatoes, 93% of 161 critics' reviews of the film are positive, with an average rating of 7.73/10; the site's "critics consensus" reads: "Mike Leigh's latest partially improvised film is a light-hearted comedy with moments that bite, and features a brilliant star turn by Sally Hawkins."
-On Metacritic, the film has a weighted average score of 84 out of 100, based on reviews from 34 critics, indicating "universal acclaim".
+On the review aggregator website Rotten Tomatoes, the films holds an approval rating of 93% based on 161 reviews, with an average rating of 8/10.
+The website's critics consensus reads, "Mike Leigh's latest partially improvised film is a light-hearted comedy with moments that bite, and features a brilliant star turn by Sally Hawkins."
+On Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 84, based on reviews from 34 critics, indicating "universal acclaim".

 Peter Bradshaw of The Guardian rated the film four out of five stars, and said: "Mike Leigh's trademarked cartoony dialogue, as ever lending a neo-Dickensian compression and intensity to the proceedings, is an acquired taste and I have gladly acquired it, though some haven't.
 I am not quite sure what I think about the big, final confrontation between Poppy and Scott.
 It is well-acted and composed, and Marsan is ferociously convincing, yet the episode is closed off a little too neatly, and Poppy seems eerily unaffected by this or anything else.
 The effect is a kind of odd and steely invulnerability: not unattractive exactly, but disconcerting.
 Hawkins plays it superbly though: exactly right for the part and utterly at ease with a role that is uniquely demanding.
 In the factory-farmed blandness of the movies, Happy-Go-Lucky has a strong, real taste."

 Philip French of The Observer called the film "as funny, serious, life-affirming and beautifully performed as anything Leigh has done, but with a lightness of touch only previously found in his Gilbert and Sullivan movie, Topsy-Turvy."

 Manohla Dargis of The New York Times called the film "so closely tuned to the pulse of communal life, to the rhythms of how people work, play and struggle together, it captures the larger picture along with the smaller.
 Like Poppy, the bright focus of this expansive, moving film, Mr. Leigh isn't one to go it alone.
 Played by a glorious Sally Hawkins – a gurgling, burbling stream of gasps, giggles and words – Poppy ... keeps moving forward and dancing and jumping and laughing and nodding her dark, delicate head as if she were agreeing not just with this or that friend but also with life itself.
 She's altogether charming or perhaps maddening – much depends on whether you wear rose-colored specs – recognizably human and every inch a calculated work of art."